-An arborist is a professional in the field of arboriculture which is the study for the caring of trees shrubs and perennial plants.
-In real terms an arborist or tree surgeons maintain the urban forest which involves pruning and removal of trees in confined spaces (suburbia).
+An arborist is a professional in the field of arboriculture which is the study of the caring of trees shrubs and perennial plants.
+In real terms, an arborist or tree surgeon maintains the urban forest which involves pruning and removal of trees in confined spaces (suburbia).

 The arbor industry has come a long way over the last 20 years and has seen rapid interest and growth due to its’ “green factor” with public awareness about the importance of trees in the urban landscape.